 BE SURE TO ADD CURING TIME FOR FILLED CAVITIES IF REQUIRED.
-Mark any additional cure time on the side of the tire before it goes to curing.
+Mark any additional cure time on side of tire before it goes to curing.

 Cement the buffed and repaired tire in preparation for the application of tread rubber.

 D. Tread Rubber Application